Hey Kids (Start Here)

 He whistles the opening chord progression of Undone by Weezer quietly through his teeth.

-“Hey brah,” he says in muttered quotation, sequentially opening all the cabinets and leaving them open, so he can see where Hermann put things, because he hadn’t been paying attention during the kitchen organization.
+“Hey brah,” he says in muttered quotation, sequentially opening cabinets and leaving them open, so he can see where Hermann put things, because he hadn’t been paying attention during kitchen organization.
 “How we doin’ man?”

-“All right,” he replies, locating a suitable mixing bowl.
+“All right,” he answers, locating a suitable mixing bowl.

-“It’s been a while man,” he says, pulling a spoon out of a drawer.
+“It’s been a while man.”
+He selects a wooden spoon from a drawer.
 “Life’s so rad.
-This band’s my favorite man, don’t you love them?”
+This band’s my favorite, man, don’t you love them?”

-He spends a quiet moment intensively considering the core principles of pancake assembly.
+He pauses his rendition of the opening monologue of Undone and spends a quiet moment considering the core principles of pancake assembly.

 His central problem, as he sees it, is that he’s pretty sure pancakes require a chemical leavening agent and he doesn’t have one.

 Aw man, you want a beer?
-His brain asks, continuing apace with its Weezer monologuing despite the fact that Newt is trying to—
+His brain asks, continuing apace with its Weezer monologuing despite the fact Newt’s trying to—

 Wait.
 Wait wait wait wait wait.